List of The Rose of Versailles episodes

 This is a list of episodes of The Rose of Versailles anime series, based on the manga of the same title by Riyoko Ikeda.
 The anime was directed by Tadao Nagahama and Osamu Dezaki.
 The series consists of 40 episodes and 1 recapitulation.
 The anime was first aired in Japan on the channel Nippon Television from 10 October 1979 to 3 September 1980.
 The series has been re-released on laserdisc.
 It was released on DVD in 2005 as part of a revival of The Rose of Versailles coinciding with the 250th anniversary of Marie Antoinette's birth.

 The production staff included the most recognized animation professionals then, who contributed in the making of the 40 episodes of the anime.
 In spite of the difficulties they had to go through, the staff could continue with their work and took advantage of these problems.
-The most important of said incidents was the change of direction at the middle of the project, which marked a notable difference between the first half of the anime (directed by Tadao Nagahama) and the second one (directed by Osamu Dezaki).
+The most important of these incidents was the change of direction at the middle of the project, which marked a notable difference between the first half of the anime (directed by Tadao Nagahama) and the second one (directed by Osamu Dezaki).
 Shingo Araki was the animation director and co-character designer along with Akio Sugino and Michi Himeno.
-Koji Makaino was in charge of the soundtrack.
+Kōji Makaino was in charge of the soundtrack.

 Episode list

+"Phantom Episode"

+In some regions of Japan, the broadcast was cut short at the 24th episode.
+A completely different final episode created for closure, "Portrait of a Burning Rose," was broadcast instead of the original 24th episode, "Adieu, My Youth."
+While some sources refer to it as a compilation episode, the majority of the content, excluding a few flashback scenes, is purported to consist of newly drawn animation.

+"Portrait of a Burning Rose" has never been re-broadcast since then, and it has never been released on DVDs or any other video format.
+Therefore, little is known about the episode, except for the testimony of the few who had purportedly seen it.